educationnull/thejaspher.github.io/_posts/2016-11-09-vulnhub-imf.md

 1. It looks like the form insecurely lets me know that the username I've tried is incorrect.
 2. Uses a phpsessid.

-In burpsuite, the "failed login" page's response gives us a nice note from the develoer (also could probably be Roger S. Michaels - the director):
+In Burp Suite, the "failed login" page's response gives us a nice note from the develoer (also could probably be Roger S. Michaels - the director):

 ```html
 Invalid username.